conradakunga/Blog/_posts/2025-04-23-designing-building-packaging-a-scalable-testable-net-open-source-component-part-7-sequence-verification-with-moq.md

    at Moq.FailForStrictMock.Handle(Invocation invocation, Mock mock) in /_/src/Moq/Interception/InterceptionAspects.cs:line 182
 ```

-In our next post we will start to implement the concrete implementations of the services.
+In our next post, we will start to implement the concrete implementations of the services.

 ### TLDR

 **Using the `MockSequence`, `Moq` allows us to verify the sequence in which methods are called.**

-The code is in my GitHub.
+The code is in my [GitHub](https://github.com/conradakunga/UploadFileManager).

 Happy hacking!